Little Brother (2007)

 Obviously, the take home message of this episode is that the very human ability to feel empathy can never be replaced by even the best AI in existence.
 Oh, and cops suck.
 Pretty standard sci-fi genre messages, in other words.

 The problem with this episode is that the whole thing doesn’t work as a TV show.
-This is a story that requires the bulk of the drama to take place inside Frendon’s head, and given that this is an episode of a TV show instead of a multi-million dollar blockbuster film, the limitations of the medium makes it hard for the story to come alive properly.
+This is a story that requires the bulk of the drama to take place inside Frendon’s head, and given that this is an episode of a TV show instead of a multi-million-dollar blockbuster film, the limitation of the medium makes it hard for the story to come alive properly.
 I get instead a cocky guy arguing in front of a monitor – not exactly compelling drama, this.
 Perhaps recognizing this issue, Mr Mosley and director Darnell Martin opt for the worst solution possible: have a wide-eyed, naïve officer, Tilly, in the scene so that everyone else can deliver their exposition to her and, in the process, dump a whole lot of information on the viewer too.
 This is a problem because, one, it makes Tilly look stupid and two, the exposition train keeps coming all the way to the final second of the episode.

 Also, the characterization of Frendon feels ill-suited for a story of this nature.
 He’s portrayed as this cocky, know-it-all type who still wins even when it seems like he has lost – it’s hard to feel empathy for a character with such an obvious plot armor.
 I feel that this story needs a tragic hero rather than what Frendon turns out to be, to bring out the maximum pathos and feels.